apache/spark/airflow/providers/papermill/ADDITIONAL_INFO.md

 ## Additional notes

-Papermill operator is the only one that work with AUTO inlets for now (for lineage support).
+Papermill operator is the only one to work with AUTO inlets for now (for lineage support).
-However since AUTO inlets is a feature of Airflow 2 and is not bacported, when back-porting to 1.10 AUTO inlets are not supported.
+However, since AUTO inlets is a feature of Airflow 2 not backported to 1.10.*.